gigouni/selenium-grids/chrome/README.md

 # 1. Chrome

-A Dockerfile to dockerize any version in {stable, unstable, beta} of Google Chrome and push it within a Selenium grid for automatication tests
+A Dockerfile to dockerize any version in {stable, unstable, beta} of Google Chrome and push it within a Selenium grid for automation tests.

 <!-- TOC -->